Is it a good idea to buy a transportation insurance? Are you covered, if you do not have one? Here you will find all the answers.

 Sea freight: Approx. GBP 1.8 / kg

-If you ship a package weighing 10 kg by road transport, the freight forwarder would normally obligated to pay you a compensation of 10 kg x GBP 9 / kg = GBP 90.
-However, you can not receive a compensation that is more than what you payed for your goods.
+If you ship a package weighing 10 kg by road transport, the freight forwarder would normally be obligated to pay you a compensation of 10 kg x GBP 9 / kg = GBP 90.
+However, you can not receive compensation that is more than what you paid for your goods.

-Therefore, is you have payed GBP 61 for your goods you will receive GBP 61 in compensation.
-If you have payed GBP 105 you will receive GBP 88 in compensation.
+Therefore, if you have paid GBP 61 for your goods you will receive GBP 61 in compensation.
+If you have paid GBP 105 you will receive GBP 88 in compensation.

 What is the point of the limitations of liability, if you are not fully compensated?

-The limitations of liability creates a balance in the transportation market where the freight forwarder carries a part of the risk that is big enough for him to handle the goods in a proper fashion.
-Still the risk is not so great that it becomes a barrier that becomes a hindrance for the world trade.
+The limitations of liability create a balance in the transportation market where the freight forwarder carries a part of the risk that is big enough for him to handle the goods in a proper fashion.
+Still, the risk is not so great that it becomes a barrier that becomes a hindrance for world trade.

 Also, the limitations of liability is a set of rules that apply to all transport companies across the world and regardless of where their clients might be situated.

-When does it pay to buy a transportation insurance?
+When does it pay to buy transportation insurance?

 In short, it pays when the value of the goods you are shipping significantly exceeds the limitations of liability and your deductible.
 Below are examples of both.

 If you are shipping frequently it might be a good idea to have general transportation insurance, which would cover every shipment you make instead of just a single shipment.
-Many businesses do already have such a transportation insurance included in their warehouse insurance without knowing it.
-It can therefore be a good idea to read your Terms & Services agreement in order to find out if that is indeed the case.
+Many businesses do already have such transportation insurance included in their warehouse insurance without knowing it.
+It can, therefore, be a good idea to read your Terms & Services agreement in order to find out if that is indeed the case.